ArasLabs/kanban-like-task-management/README.md

 # Kanban-like-task-management
 Adds a user interface to manage tasks and sort them by Stage, Account, Risk,...
 #### How it works
-The Kanban-like-task-management project has two interfaces - the Board listing, and the Board details (when you enter a board by double clicking on it).
+The Kanban-like-task-management project has two interfaces - the Board listing, and the Board details (when you enter a board by double-clicking on it).

 ## Project Details